-|Barrel Length||2.7 inches|
+|Barrel Length||2.7 Inches|

-|Overall Height||3.9 inches|
+|Overall Height||3.9 Inches|

-|Overall Length||5.5 inches|
+|Overall Length||5.5 Inches|

-|Overall Width||1.1 inches|
+|Overall Width||1.1 Inches|

-|Weight Unloaded||15.2 ounces|
+|Weight Unloaded||15.2 Ounces|

+Written by Be a Blogger for a Day Contest Winner, Rachel McMurry.
 Rachel is still a novice to firearms and shooting after being first introduced seven years ago by a family friend.
 As a result, she is still learning which guns she likes the most but definitely leans towards rifles such as the AR-15, AK-47 with wooden stock, 1911 and 1911-style pistols, and the super fun Thompson with drum magazines.
 Rachel understands the challenge of finding firearms that are easily managed with small hands and is quickly becoming more specialized in helping others with the same issue.